Mariollet/WhenISS/README.md

 ### Installation

+1. `flutter pub get`
-After cloning the project, run `flutter pub get`.
-If the project uses a localization package, run also `flutter gen-l10n`.
-You can uncomment this command in the CI.
+2. `flutter gen-l10n` if the project uses a localization package.
+You can also uncomment this command in the CI.

 #### Environment setup

-Create a file named `.env.local` in the project root.
+1. Create a file named `.env.local` in the project root.
 This will be your local configuration.
 It must not be committed!

-Then, uncomment the line registering the file in `pubspec.yaml`.
+2. Uncomment the line registering the file in `pubspec.yaml`.

 The local environment must define the commented constants from the `.env`.
 The Dart debugger must be restarted after changing a global or local environment constant.